sanjeebnepal/react-app-usd-converter-with-workflows/README.md

 ## Project Overview

 This project demonstrates the application of Continuous Integration and Continuous Deployment (CI/CD) using a simple currency converter web application built with ReactJS (frontend) and Node.js with Express (backend).
 The CI/CD pipeline automates testing, building, and deployment to an Azure Web App using GitHub Actions.

-With the rapid evolution of cloud-native development, CI/CD has become critical in ensuring faster, reliable, and automated software delivery (Ghimire, 2020).
-This project highlights best practices integrating security through GitHub secrets and deploying with YAML-based workflows.

 ---

 ## Technologies Used